View products that support dmairfield.org

 Your copy of the Davis-Monthan Airfield Register with all the pilots' signatures and helpful cross-references

-to pilots and their aircraft is available here.
-Or use this FORM to order a copy signed by the author.
+to pilots and their aircraft is available at the link.
+Or use this FORM to order a copy signed by the author, while supplies last.

-This link leads you to a book that describes and illustrates with black & white photographs the majority of military aircraft that landed at the Davis-Monthan Airfield between 1925 and 1936.
+Military Aircraft of the Davis Monthan Register, 1925-1936 is available at the link.
+This book describes and illustrates with black & white photographs the majority of military aircraft that landed at the Davis-Monthan Airfield between 1925 and 1936.
 The book includes biographies of some of the pilots who flew the aircraft to Tucson as well as extensive listings of all the pilots and airplanes.
-Or use this FORM to order a copy signed by the author.
+Use this FORM to order a copy signed by the author, while supplies last.

 written in language that expands for us his life as a Golden